Quick Details

 This tranquil conservation reserve, the Dryandra Woodlands provides a safe haven for some of our most unique Australian animals, including the endangered numbat and the ever-so-cute bilby.

 Begin with a scenic drive from Perth through native forest and the south west wheatbelt region.
-Enjoy a cup of tea or coffee at Contine Hill overlooking the woodlands before driving to a secluded picnic spot for dinner at sunset with a glass of wine.
-Here we see lots of kangaroos and birds and there is a very good chance of spotting an echidna in the forest.
+Once we arrive at the woodlands we do a slow drive through the forest looking for numbats, echidnas and other creatures.
+When we spot something we can get out and take some photos.
+Upon arrival at our secluded picnic spot for dinner, you can enjoy a glass of wine while you hang out with a field full of inquisitive kangaroos.
+There are many species of birds here and there is a very good chance of spotting an echidna in the forest.
 Then it’s time for the highlight of the tour—a guided night tour into the serene wildlife sanctuary of Barna Mia, where Western Australia’s endangered native animals find refuge.
-Finish the evening laying down on a picnic blanket under a dark sky full of stars and have your photo taken in the forest under the milky way.
+Finish the evening with a short stop for some stargazing by a farmers field.
+The Dryandra Outback has some of the darkest skies in Australia.
+See the milky way in season, spot for satellites and shooting stars.
+You will also have time to take some photos of the night sky with your smartphone or camera.

 -